XCVG/commoncore/README.md

 ## Usage

-With the exceptions listed below, this repository is dual-licensed under the MIT License (a copy of which is included in LICENSE.txt) and the Creative Commons Attribution 3.0 Unported license (a copy of which is included in ALTLICENSE.txt), with later versions permitted.
+With the exceptions listed below, this repository is dual-licensed under the MIT License (a copy of which is included in LICENSE.txt) and the Creative Commons Attribution 3.0 Unported license (a copy of which is included in ALTLICENSE.txt), with later versions of the Creative Commons license permitted.

 It is **strongly** recommended that you license derivatives under the MIT License or dual-license them rather than using the Creative Commons license exclusively.
 The MIT License is a GPL-compatible permissive software license approved by the Free Software Foundation and the Open Source Initiative, while the Creative Commons license is designed for creative works and has several ambiguities when used to license software.
 The Creative Commons option is provided primarily for compliance with game jams that require entries to be released under such a license.

 Some open-licensed third-party assets are included in the repository.
 These are also listed in CREDITS along with their respective licenses.
 In general, all may be reused and distributed under the same conditions as the code even if the specific license differs.

 **Please do not use the Ascension 3 name or Ascension 3 graphics in your own releases.
-The permissions granted above to not apply to these.** These should be stripped out by now so you probably won't have to worry about them.
+The permissions granted above to not apply to these.** These should be stripped out by now so you probably won't have to worry about them, but they exist in the working tree.
 The game data in Resources/, Objects/, and Scenes/ falls under the same license as the code and may be used under the same conditions.